peacey/split-vpn/README.md

   * When the VPN process crashes, there is no cleanup done for the iptables rules and the kill switch is still active (if the kill switch is enabled).
 This is also the case for a clean exit when you set the option `REMOVE_KILLSWITCH_ON_EXIT=0`.
 This is a safety feature so that there are no leaks if the VPN crashes.
 To recover the connection, do the following:

-    * If you don't want to delete the kill switch and leak your real IP, re-run the openvpn run script or command to bring the VPN back up again.
+    * If you don't want to delete the kill switch and leak your real IP, re-run the run script or command to bring the VPN back up again.

-    * If you want to delete the kill switch so your forced clients can access your default network again instead of go through the VPN, run the following command (replace tun0 with the device you defined in the config file) after changing to the directory with the vpn.conf file.
+    * If you want to delete the kill switch so your forced clients can access your normal Internet again, run the following command (replace tun0 with the device you defined in the config file) after changing to the directory with the vpn.conf file.
+This command applies to OpenVPN and WireGuard.

         ```sh
         cd /mnt/data/split-vpn/openvpn/nordvpn
-        /mnt/data/split-vpn/openvpn/updown.sh tun0 force-down
+        /mnt/data/split-vpn/vpn/updown.sh tun0 force-down
         ```

     * If you added blackhole routes and deleted the kill switch in the previous step, make sure to disable the blackhole routes in the Unifi Settings or you might suddenly lose Internet access when the blackhole routes are re-added by the system.